veracity/veracity-documentation/sections/dataplatform/auth.md

 ---
 # Authentication
 Authenticate your API calls with an API key and a bearer token (`tokenUrl`) placed in the header of your API call.

-## API key
-To get the API key:
-1. In your Data Workbench workspace, select the **API Integrations** tab.
-2. In the left sidebar, select a service account or [create a new service account](apiintegrations.md).
-3. Find the **API key**, and copy it.

-When you construct an API request, put the API key into an HTTP header `Ocp-Apim-Subscription-Key`.

-## Bearer token
 There are two ways of making requests to the Veracity dataplatform endpoints:
 * You can request as a user through using B2C authentication, or
 * as application using client credentials (i.e. from Postman or application)